Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/01_Lesson-Development.md

 ### Learning Activities

-- **Presentation** (30 mins): Introduction to creating learning objectives (for instance, using Bloom\'s Taxonomy), emphasising the importance of using measurable verbs in designing learning objectives.
+- **Presentation** (30 mins): Introduction to creating learning objectives (for instance, using Bloom's Taxonomy), emphasising the importance of using measurable verbs in designing learning objectives.
 Introduction to some examples of common learning activities and the role that learning activities play in meeting the learning objectives.
 - **Reflection activity 1** (15 mins): Instructor presents a learning objective.
 Evaluate whether this is a clear, measurable learning objective.
 How can it be improved?
 - **Reflection activity 2** (15 mins): What are three kinds of learning activities that you find most effective as a learner?
 In breakout groups, discuss.